steva-atomia/AtomiaStore/Documentation/getting-started-with-a-new-theme.md

 2. Open PowerShell and set execution policy

     `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

+3. Open AtomiaStore\Solution\Store.sln with Visual Studio and rebuild project

-3. Run the theme starter script in PowerShell
+4. Run the theme starter script in PowerShell

     `.\AtomiaStore\ThemeStarter\startnewtheme.ps1 MyTheme`

-4. Open `MyTheme\MyTheme.sln` in Visual Studio 2013 or above.
+5. Open `MyTheme\MyTheme.sln` in Visual Studio 2013 or above.

-5. If you do not have a complete Atomia development environment installed, you can use fake backend services by uncommenting the relevant unity sections in Web.config.
+6. If you do not have a complete Atomia development environment installed, you can use fake backend services by uncommenting the relevant unity sections in Web.config.

-6. Run **DEBUG > Start Debugging** and an order page with the default theme will start.
+7. Run **DEBUG > Start Debugging** and an order page with the default theme will start.

-7. Start customizing!
+8. Start customizing!

 Next Steps